BEE MOVIE (Theatrical Release USA 2007)

 Buy a ticket?
 Yes?
 No?
 Maybe?

 Maybe.
-It is a simple story and has its entertaining moments.
+It is a simple story and has its entertaining moments, but has a weak portrayal.

 Video Critique Available Here: